-- Authorizes execution of a lease to SWAG for the Rodeo Market building; - Provides a position on the SWAG board for a representative from City staff; - Requires SWAG to prepare and submit a budget and year-ending report to the City; - Provides for an \$8,000 cash grant from WHA to SWAG to assist in paying for utility costs; - Permits SWAG to utilize the community theater on the VSC property, at 7287 Lowell Boulevard and 3630 W. 73rd Avenue, under separate agreement; - Requires SWAG to conduct community activities, events and classes in the Rodeo Market building; - Assigns the responsibility of planning and hosting the annual Orchard Festival to SWAG; and, - Assigns responsibility to SWAG to coordinate and implement the Sculptures in the Park art competition and installation.
+- Authorizes execution of a lease to SWAG for the Rodeo Market building; - Provides a position on the SWAG board for a representative from City staff; - Requires SWAG to work with the City in preparing a Strategic Action Plan for the years 2017-2021 by October 31, 2016; - Requires SWAG to submit an annual report to the City by February 15, 2017; - Requires SWAG to provide year-end profit and loss statements as well as a current budget along with attendance revenue/cost details; - Requires SWAG to prepare and submit a budget and year-ending report to the City; - Provides for an \$8,000 cash grant from WHA to SWAG to assist in paying for utility costs; - Permits SWAG to utilize the community theater on the VSC property, at 7287 Lowell Boulevard and 3630 W. 73rd Avenue, under separate agreement; - Requires SWAG to conduct community activities, events and classes in the Rodeo Market building; - Assigns the responsibility of planning and hosting the annual Orchard Festival (including providing a detailed annual report of the event to the City) to SWAG; and, - Assigns responsibility to SWAG to coordinate and implement the Sculptures in the Park art competition and installation.

-The approval of the proposed lease to SWAG meets the City's Strategic Plan Goal of creating "Vibrant and Inclusive Neighborhoods."
+The approval of the proposed lease to SWAG meets the City's Strategic Plan Goal of creating "Vibrant, Inclusive and Engaged" by supporting and leading the development of cultural activities and opportunities in Westminster.